ioccc-src/winner/1992/gson/README.md

 doesn't really have much to offer in terms of "surface obfuscation".
 Instead, it tries to achieve both its speed and its obscurity through a careful choice of algorithms.
-Some of the finer points of those algorithms are outlined in the spoiler below.
+Some of the finer points of those algorithms are outlined the section below.

+### NOTICE to those who wish for a greater challenge

+**If you want a greater challenge, don't read any further**: just try to understand the program via the source.

+If you get stuck, come back and read below for additional hints and information.

-### How it works:
+### How this entry works:

 Here follows a description of some of the data structures and algorithms used by AG.
 It is by no means complete, but it may help